finance and allowances

 You’re not out there on your own.
 You have a team to support and encourage you, every step of the way.
 Your Foster Wales team.

-You’ll have a skilled and experienced professional social worker on hand.
-For you, your family and your network.
+You’ll have skilled and experienced professional social workers on hand.
+With a fostering team member dedicated to supporting you, your family and your network.

 You’ll also have access to a range of support groups.
 This is where you’ll meet other foster carers.
 Share experiences.
 Talk, and listen.
 Peer support is available with every local Foster Wales team, and can make a world of difference.

 Professional support is there too, whenever you need it – not just inside office hours.
-We’re dedicated to working as a team with our foster carers, and that means being on hand 24/7.
+We’re dedicated to working as a team with our foster carers, and that means support is available 24/7.
 Whatever you need, whenever you need it.
 We’ll be there.

 From support groups for men who foster to specialist kinds of foster carers, you’ll find new communities here.
 People who understand.